Norwegian-Russian Scholarship Scheme

 The application process

-- Application deadline 26 March 2018: Apply to the Ministry of Education and Science of the Russian Federation to be nominated for the grant programme.
+- Application deadline 1 March 2022: Follow the instructions given by HK-dir. to be nominated for the grant programme.

 You must submit the following documents to be considered for admission to UiB: